 recommended starting point for configuring a cluster running

-my.cnf options for SQL nodes.
+Required my.cnf options for SQL nodes.

-MySQL Servers acting as MySQL Cluster SQL nodes must always be
+MySQL servers acting as NDB Cluster SQL nodes must always be

 started with the

 options, either on the command line or in